thetribeio/generator-project/README.md

 ## Chosen Stack

 The current MVP covers the most used technologies which are:
-* DevOps: Ansible, docker-compose, circleCi
+* DevOps: Ansible, docker-compose, CircleCI, Codemagic
-* Backend: Node + Express + TypeORM / Symfony
+* Backend: Node + Express + TypeORM, Symfony, FastAPI
+* Web: Create React App, NextJS
-* Frontend: React with CRA / Next boilerplate
+* Mobile: Flutter, React Native
-* Miscellaneous: Cypress / Jest
+* Miscellaneous: Cypress, Jest

 More languages/tools will come in the future.